Ty France Player Props: Mariners vs. Twins

 Ty France At The Plate

-- France has driven in a run in 27 games this year (30.3%), including seven games with more than one RBI (7.9%).
+- France has had an RBI in 27 games this year (30.0%), including seven multi-RBI outings (7.8%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 47.2% of his games this season, with two or more runs scored in 11.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.